syncfusion-content/xamarin-docs/Xamarin/Pdf-Viewer/Bookmark-navigation.md

 Tap the context menu button on the custom bookmark to be removed and tap “Delete”.

 ### Remove custom bookmarks programmatically
-Custom bookmarks can be removed from the `CustomBookmarks` collection.
+Custom bookmarks can be removed from the `CustomBookmarks` collection using the `Remove` method.
 Refer to the below code snippet.

 {% tabs %}
 {% highlight c# %}

+//Get the custom bookmark at the ith index.
+CustomBookmark customBookmark = pdfViewerControl.CustomBookmarks[i];

-//Removes the custom bookmark at the ith index. pdfViewerControl.CustomBookmarks.RemoveAt(i);
+//Removes the custom bookmark at the ith index. pdfViewerControl.CustomBookmarks.Remove(customBookmark);

 {% endhighlight %}
 {% endtabs %}